NIKHILDSARI/AIplanet_InternshipAssignmemt/README.md

  uploadsubmission/ -

 		Description: (POST) Endpoint for participants to upload their submissions.
 This API can only be accessed by participants who provide their credentials.
-The API validates the participant's submission based on its type.
-For file submissions, it checks for empty 			     files.For link submissions, it checks for valid links.
+The API validates the participant's submission based on its type.For file submissions, it checks for empty files.For link submissions, it checks for valid links.
 		Inputs :-
 		submission:  	{
    					"enrolled_hackathon":"HCL Volt MX Hackathon 2023",